-If you want to be close to Margaret River town, then Big Valley Campsite is your best option.
+If you want to be close to town, then Big Valley Campsite is your best option for dog-friendly camping in Margaret River.
 The campsite is located in a picturesque valley on a working sheep station that allows a glimpse of farm life.

 The campground is surrounded by lush green paddocks with grazing sheep, natural bush and plenty of visiting kangaroos.